 The intern spends additional time shadowing and consulting with their supervisors.
 With their offices located next door to or in the same vicinity as their supervisors, interns have the opportunity for continuous communication with their supervisors.
 Supervision takes various forms including co-therapy and co-assessment with supervisors, review of test data and written reports, feedback based on observation, and modeling by the supervisor.

 Feedback on performance is a continuous part of the supervision process.
 At the mid-point and end of each rotation, supervisors complete and review with the intern a rating form assessing clinical and professional functioning.
 The intern also rates the quantity and quality of the experience on each rotation, including the supervision received during the rotation.
 These ratings are reviewed by the Training Directors and the Chief of Psychology, and the program is committed to considering feedback and incorporating suggested changes to improve the training quality and internship experience.

-You can find a list of current psychology supervisors with their areas of special interests and competencies here.
+The following link is a list of current psychology supervisors with their areas of special interests and competencies. click here

 *Due to COVID-19, virtual supervision sessions may be implemented.

 The stipend for the 12-month appointment is $36,155.
 Fringe benefits include twelve holidays, twelve vacation days, up to twelve sick leave days as needed, and optional comprehensive medical and hospitalization plans (PLEASE NOTE: Insurance coverage does not become effective until the first day of the month following hire and ends on the last day of employment unless the intern elects to have COBRA).
 Up to five educational leave days can also be negotiated with the Training Directors for dissertation leave time, comprehensive exams, and graduation.